najlot/Map/README.md

 Map is a simple library to manage map methods.

 ## NuGet Package
-This library is distributed as an NuGet package.
+This library is distributed as a NuGet package.
 ```
 dotnet add package Najlot.Map
 ```

+## Features
+- Efficient and fast.
+- Debuggable mappings.
+- Supports complex mappings.
+- Flexible and easy to use.
+- Mapping validation and map assistance with the Map.Validate method.

-### Quickstart
+## Quickstart
-Following classes should give you an idea how this library can be used.
+Following classes will give you an idea of how this library can be used.
-For more see unit tests or open an issue.
+For more information, see the unit tests or open an issue.

 ```csharp
 /// <summary>